Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 16 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 16 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 81 of Meeus index or 1034 from Brown series.

-The length of the lunation is 29 days, 14 hours and 39 minutes.
-It is 1 hour and 56 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 14 hours and 39 minutes and it is 1 hour and 56 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 55 minutes longer than the mean synodic month length.
 It is 5 hours and 8 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 18:27.
-It is 12 days after previous apogee on 29 July 2006 at 13:02 in ♍ Virgo.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 15 days, until point of next apogee on 26 August 2006 at 01:23 in ♍ Virgo.
+Moon is at perigee at 18:27 about 12 days since last apogee on 29 July 2006 at 13:02 in ♍ Virgo the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 15 days until point of next apogee on 26 August 2006 at 01:23 in ♍ Virgo.

 This perigee Moon is 359 755 km (223 541 mi) away from Earth.
 It is 2 753 km closer than the mean perigee distance, but it is still 10 601 km further than the closest perigee of 21st century.

-11 days after descending node on 29 July 2006 at 16:58 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 12 August 2006 at 01:31 in ♓ Pisces.
+11 days after descending node on 29 July 2006 at 16:58 in ♍ Virgo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 12 August 2006 at 01:31 in ♓ Pisces.

-4 days since the previous standstill on 6 August 2006 at 04:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.594°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.645° at the point of next northern standstill on 18 August 2006 at 19:43 in ♊ Gemini.
+4 days since the last southern standstill on 6 August 2006 at 04:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.594° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.645° at the point of next northern standstill on 18 August 2006 at 19:43 in ♊ Gemini.

 In 13 days on 23 August 2006 at 19:10 in ♌ Leo the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.